Mavis Batey explains how Margaret Rock’s Canary Islands Service Enigma break in May 1943.

 She has written about her boss and mentor, legendary eccentric codebreaker Dilly Knox in her brilliant book Dilly – the man who broke Enigmas.
 The book is a fascinating insight into his quirky character and is a unique view of the groundbreaking work carried out by Dilly and his girls in Cottage No.3, including Mavis’ own codebreaking success that put the Italian Navy out of the war following the Battle of Matapan.

 You can find out more about Mavis’ Dilly book in my post 5 Great Bletchley Books to buy.

-Since the release of the official history of how the Abwehr (German Military Intelligence) Enigma machines ciphers were broken she has been assisting the codebreaking community and enthuasts understand its technical contents.
+Since the release of the official history of how the Abwehr (German Military Intelligence) Enigma machines ciphers were broken, Mavis has been assisting the codebreaking community and enthusiasts understand its technical contents.
 The document was presented to Mavis in September 2011 and is known as ‘Batey Batey Rock and Twinn‘ (BBRT) after its four authors.
 They are Mavis Batey, Keith Batey, Margaret Rock and Peter Twinn, who were all part of Dilly’s Research Section in the Cottage and later, ISK (Illicit Services Knox).